Lindawa40/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-deleting my first directory folder
+changing directory to the previous one